-Tel Aviv is a place that honestly was never on my list.
+Tel Aviv is a place that honestly was never on my bucket list.
 Why?
 I have no idea.
-Perhaps like you, I always envisioned it to be a buttoned up place, with serious people and even more serious heat.
-While the latter bit can be true in the middle of summer, and even for an autumnal tan, the rest is laughably false.
+Perhaps like you, I always envisioned it to be a fairly buttoned up place, with serious people and even more serious heat.
+While the latter bit can be true in the middle of summer, and even autumnal tans are in play, the rest is laughably false.

 Tel Aviv is like Santa Monica in the Middle East, but with better priced food, that arguably tastes a whole lot better on the whole too.
 The sunsets and beach walks are magic, the shopping is unique and everything from Jaffa to North Tel Aviv is one big buzz and fusion of open mindedness.
 Whether it’s your first time, or you’re a regular and are looking for some drool worthy new dinner suggestions, here’s how to live it up, eat everything and see for yourself why people are flocking to this incredible destination…